overviewer/Minecraft-Overviewer/docs/config.rst

 rendermodes by defining a list of rendermode primitives.

 There are 9 rendermode primitives.
-Each has a helper class defined in overviewer_core.rendermodes, and a section of C code in the C extension.
+Each has a helper class defined in overviewer.rendermodes, and a section of C code in the C extension.

 A list of rendermode primitives defines a rendermode.
 During rendering, each rendermode primitive is applied in sequence.
 For example, the lighting